aleksandragoryczka/mindsync/README.md

 - Join in Presnetation - User who has "Joining code" and want to take part in the quiz can Join it via Popup in MindSync home page.
 He will beredirected to UserSync available at `http://localhost:4300/`:
   ![Alt text](screenshots/image-2.png)

 - Dashboard for authenticated users - depending user is Admin or not, navigation will contains "Admin panel" button or not.
-Tabs from "Presentations" dropdown:
+Tabs from "Quizzes" dropdown:

-  - "My presentations" navigates to Dashboard carousel.
+  - "My quizzes" navigates to Dashboard carousel.
   - "Create new" opens popup.
     ![Alt text](screenshots/image-5.png)
     ![Alt text](screenshots/image-8.png)